 Which products are most likely to be damaged during shipping?

 Almost any product can be damaged in shipping.
 Even items that are not fragile can be chipped, scratched, or torn if they aren’t packed and shipped correctly.
 However, some products require special handling.

-Fragile items range from breakables like ceramics and glassware to electronic devices to musical instruments.
+This is the perfect article for how to ship glass, and other fragile items that range from breakables like ceramics and glassware to electronic devices to musical instruments.
 Different types of fragile products require different protections during shipping.
 Some electronic devices could be damaged by excessive shaking, even if the box is intact.
 Breakable products are most likely to be damaged by a direct impact such as falling from a height or having another package dropped on top of them.

 Breakage and damage can eat up your profits.
 Fortunately, there are easy ways to protect your fragile items during shipping.